-There are many wonderful things to do in Northumberland, and there really is something for everyone!
-Whether you want to escape to the countryside or immerse yourself within arts and culture, Northumberland has it all!
+There are many wonderful things to do in Northumberland!
 So we have created our top activities within Northumberland.
 Take a look below at our top picks.

-The sycamore gap is a must see point of interest within Northumberland.
+The sycamore gap is a must-see point of interest within Northumberland.
 It is a spectacular tree placed along the Hadrian’s Wall.
 It is such a point of interest due to the two hills either side of it, making it such a feature.
 It has also featured in many films, with the most famous being Robin Hood.
 The Sycamore Gap walk is also something to explore as well!
 This circular walk starts from the visitor centre to the Roman Fort and then along the World Heritage Roman wall footpath to the iconic Sycamore Gap.

 This great Victorian house overlooks the Debdon valley, which is surrounded by rocks and wood.
 The garden is being restored by the National Trust, with its beautiful picturesque landscape, it is definitely a place to go and see.